Core Stability Advice – Sydney City CBD

-Core stability is fundamental for maintaining good posture and protecting the spine.
+Core stability is fundamental for maintaining good posture and protecting the back or spine.
 It is the foundation for all other exercise and movement.

 The term “core” refers to your trunk – between ribcage and pelvis.
 This is like a cylinder – the walls of the cylinder are your abdominal muscles (and spine/spinal muscles at the back), the floor of the cylinder comprises your pelvic floor muscles and the roof is your diaphragm (main muscle of breathing).
 If these muscles are working optimally you should be able to move and breathe freely while staying stable.